ITI-1549: Pharmacodynamics

 Serotonergic psychedelics like psilocybin and lysergic acid diethylamide (LSD) are agonists of the serotonin 5-HT_{2A} receptor that activate both the β-arrestin and G_{q} signaling pathways.
 In 2023, activation of the G_{q} pathway, but not the β-arrestin pathway, was linked with the production of hallucinogenic-like effects, specifically the head-twitch response (HTR), in animals.
 Serotonin 5-HT_{2A} receptor agonists are of interest for the potential treatment of psychiatric disorders like depression and anxiety, but the hallucinogenic effects of serotonergic psychedelics serve as a barrier and partial limiting factor in this regard.

 ITI-1549 has high affinity for the serotonin 5-HT_{2A} receptor (K_{i} = 10.2 nM) and acts as a partial agonist of the β-arrestin pathway with an intrinsic activity of 72% (relative to α-methylserotonin).
 Conversely, unlike serotonergic psychedelics, ITI-1549 does not activate the G_{q} pathway.
 Hence, it is a biased agonist of the serotonin 5-HT_{2A} receptor.
 In accordance with the preceding, ITI-1549 does not produce the HTR, a behavioral proxy of psychedelic effects, in animals.
 However, similarly to serotonergic psychedelics, ITI-1549 has been found to produce anxiolytic-like and prosocial effects in animals.
 Antidepressant-like and psychoplastogenic effects of ITI-1549 in animals have yet to be assessed or reported.
 In any case, various other non-hallucinogenic serotonin 5-HT_{2A} receptor agonists selective for the β-arrestin pathway have been found to produce antidepressant-like effects in animals.

 In addition to the serotonin 5-HT_{2A} receptor, ITI-1549 has high affinity for the serotonin 5-HT_{2B} receptor (K_{i} = 4.8 nM).
 However, it acts as an antagonist of this receptor rather than as an agonist (IC_{50} = 13.8 nM).
 Based on these findings, continuous administration of ITI-1549 is not expected to pose a risk of cardiac valvulopathy.
 This is in contrast to many serotonergic psychedelics, which have been shown to act as potent serotonin 5-HT_{2B} receptor agonists.
 ITI-1549 is additionally a potent agonist of the serotonin 5-HT_{2C} receptor (K_{i} = 21 nM; EC_{50} = 40 nM).

 Chemistry

 The chemical structure was disclosed in a 2024 patent.
 It is a pyridopyrroloquinoxaline derivative and is structurally related to the atypical antipsychotic lumateperone.

-Development
+History

+ITI-1549 was first described in the scientific literature by 2023.

+Research

 As of February 2024, ITI-1549 is in the preclinical research stage of development for treatment of psychiatric disorders.
 A phase 1 clinical trial is being planned and is expected to commence in late 2024 or early 2025.
 The drug is under development by Intra-Cellular Therapies.
-ITI-1549 was first described in the scientific literature by 2023.